CalAcademy-Genomics/calacademy-genomics.github.io/resources/Buffer conversion calculator.md

 | Pure liquids            | Molecular weight; density; target concentration/units   |

 ### Step 4: Verify results.
 This spreadsheet is in the testing phase.
+If you notice any issues, pass them on to Richard in the CCG.

 ### Step 5 (optional): Select and print the results columns.
 You may wish to print only the last cells for bench use.
 Highlight the "Recipe" section and print (File → Print, Ctrl+P, etc.).
 In the Google Sheets print menu, select **Print → Selected Cells.**